Care

 If there is one plant in the Ōhiwa Harbour that is able to become the subject of heated debates, surely it is the mangrove, or manawa, a native plant that has arrived in New Zealand relatively recently – about 14,000 years ago.
 The increasing spread of this highly adaptive estuarine plant probably results from the increase in sediment in the harbour in recent times.
 It has worried some people in the Ōhiwa community for many years.
 Among their concerns were the impact on shellfish beds and fish breeding, the obstruction to natural drainage and the reduced access to the harbour for boating and swimming.

-A High Court decision in late November 2021 has stopped this work.
-What has happened?
-The new National Environmental Standards for Freshwater provide very stringent protection for natural wetlands and do not allow any modification of them.
-Up to now it had been assumed that these new rules did not apply to saltwater wetlands (such as areas of mangroves).
-The Bay of Plenty Coastal Environment Plan has previously allowed the Ōhiwa volunteers to do the work Upokorehe have been doing and this approach was supported by the Environment Court.
+Up to then it had been assumed that the National Environmental Standards for Freshwater (NESF) 2020 did not apply to saltwater wetlands (such as areas of mangroves).
+(The NESF provide very stringent protection for natural wetlands and do not allow any modification of them.)
+The Bay of Plenty Coastal Environment Plan allowed the Ōhiwa volunteers to do the work Upokorehe have been doing and this approach was supported by the Environment Court.